Need another category? Click here or call us at (866) 345-6784.

 Unfortunately, going through the process of applying for workers’ compensation begins with getting sick or injured on the job.
 The circumstances surrounding the incident that led to your problems are especially crucial.
 For example, the injury had to occur during your regular work duties.
 While an event that happens during your lunch break wouldn’t apply, getting into a car accident while running an errand for your boss would qualify for a claim.

-Fargo locals can take comfort knowing that any employer who hires an employee, or sends one to work in the state of North Dakota, must carry a policy.
+Fargo locals can take comfort in knowing that any employer who hires an employee or sends one to work in the state of North Dakota, must carry a policy.
 However, you must wait seven days before benefits begin unless one of the parties involved contests your assertions.
 The state will calculate 66% of your salary for the last year and provide it as a weekly wage reimbursement.
 You will also benefit from medical bills, mileage, and out-of-pocket costs.

 For example, say your supervisor asked you to drop something off on your lunch break.
 While running this errand you then get in a car accident on your way to the destination.
 Any resulting injury is eligible for workers’ compensation.
 However, if you are on your lunch break, performing no such task when you get in an accident, it does not qualify for a claim.